AMIRFARZIN007/AiBook/README.md

 # AiBook

-Writing a silly book to teach git project.

-we are going to talk about this course.
+Writing a silly book to teach git project and we are going to talk about this course...